nherman/resume/README.md

 **VP of Development _(2012-2015)_**

 * Took over management of tech team (ops & development) from outgoing CTO
-* Worked with executive team to produce and maintain product road map, design new products and oversee implementation
+* Worked with executive team to produce and maintain product road map, design new products, and oversee implementation
 * Retained responsibilities from previous role

 **_Senior Front-End Engineer (2008-2012)_**

-* Designed, architected, coded and maintained all user-facing components of AdLeads: an international web & mobile advertising platform
+* Designed, architected, coded, and maintained all user-facing components of AdLeads: an international web & mobile advertising platform
-* Managed a small team of designers, web developers and web developer interns
+* Managed a small team of designers, web developers, and web developer interns
 * Handled recruiting/interviewing/evaluating for my team.
 Mentored junior team members

 ### i33 communications (2000-2008) - New York, NY